ZVR999/Cybersecurity/README.md

 Metasploitable 2 VM was downloaded from https://docs.rapid7.com/metasploit/metasploitable-2/

+Windows 11 VM was downloaded from https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/

 Virtualbox is the hypervisor being used to host the 2 VMs seen above.
 After adding and importing these VMs into Virtualbox I did the following:

--Tested the network being used by the VMs on NAT, Internal and Host-Only settings making sure to not expose Metasploitable 2 to the Internet (keeping Meta on Host-Only or Internal).
+-Tested the network being used by the VMs on NAT Network setting

--Created new strong passwords for both VMs
+-Created new strong passwords for all VMs

 -Made sure that both VMs could see each other with the ping command